-In English soccer -- and until England can beat America in a competitive match, I'll call the sport anything I damn well please -- a club (and they are clubs that sponsor teams, not "franchises" as we understand that term in North America) has to prove itself by getting promoted to higher levels.
+In English soccer -- and until England can beat America in a competitive match, I'll call the sport anything I damn well please -- a team (they haven't really been "club" for over a century) has to prove itself by getting promoted to higher levels.
 If they finish high in a division, they get promoted to a higher one; if they finish low, they get relegated to a lower one.

 The top division of England's Football League was called Division One from the League's founding in 1888 until 1992, and has been called the Premier League (or "The Premiership") ever since.
 Arsenal, of North London, have been in that top division every season since 1919, the longest uninterrupted stretch in League history.